manisha2020/SpringEventDriven/README.md

 username password is guest

-Upon Successful execution you can see message is consumed.
+Upon Successful execution you can see message is consumed....

 2021-05-30 02:17:40.304  INFO 36651 --- [    container-1] c.h.async.RoomCleanerListener            : ROOM 201:EASTWING needs to be cleaned